ostash-group/BGCViz/docs/Quick_start.md

 After uploading a single file, several controls are available.
 "Genes on chromosome plot controls" have one select menu, which states which data is used as a reference.

-Also, "Visualize AntiSMASH BGC with several types as 'Hybrid'" check box is available under "Antismash, SEMPI and PRISM data options" menu option.
+Also, "Visualize AntiSMASH BGC with several types as 'Hybrid'" check box is available under "Data manipulation option" menu option.
 This will rename the multiple typer regions as "hybrid".